-With the deleveraging we accomplished over the past few years after acquiring ECS in January 2019, share repurchases have returned as one of our priorities for uses of cash.
-During the first quarter of 2022, we repurchased .6 million shares of our stock (at an average price of \$37.17) and issued .7 million shares through employee benefit plans.
-For the full year, we currently expect share repurchases to offset share issuances.
+Share repurchases is one of our priorities for uses of cash.
+During the second quarter of 2022, we repurchased 1.0 million shares of our stock (at an average price of \$35.01) and issued .1 million shares through employee benefit plans.
+For the first six months of 2022, we repurchased 1.6 million shares of our stock (at an average price of \$35.80) and issued .8 million shares through employee benefit plans.
+For the full year, we currently expect share repurchases to exceed share issuances.